systemsandcomputation-hub/protein_lab_hp35/README.md

 ## Outputs

-The primary output is a single Phase-1 figure showing:
+The primary output is a single Phase-1 figure:

-Window-to-window motif similarity
+You can regenerate the Phase-1 figure using the included outputs:

+python3 src/hp35/make_phase1_figure.py

+This will produce:

+outputs/figures/hp35_phase1_single.png

+This produces:

 Detected regime boundaries